ut-astria/orbdetpy/README.rst

 ------------

 This is orbdetpy, a library of Python routines for orbit determination.
-It is built on top of the Orekit astrodynamics framework.
+It is built on top of the Orekit astrodynamics package.

 orbdetpy is free software, distributed under the terms of the `GNU General Public License <http://www.gnu.org/licenses/gpl.html>`_.